alacritty/alacritty/README.md

 file as the following paths:

 1. `$XDG_CONFIG_HOME/alacritty/alacritty.yml`
+2. `$XDG_CONFIG_HOME/alacritty.yml`
-2. `$HOME/.config/alacritty/alacritty.yml`
+3. `$HOME/.config/alacritty/alacritty.yml`

-If these files are not found then one is created as `$HOME/.config/alacritty/alacritty.yml` once alacritty is first run.
+If neither path 1 or 2 are found then `$HOME/.config/alacritty/alacritty.yml` is created as or once alacritty is first run.

 Many configuration options will take effect immediately upon saving changes to the config file.
 The only exception is the `font` and `dpi` section which